StevenPate/bookshelves.dev/src/content/shelves/a-memory-palace-the-size-of-a-nation-state.md

     audioISBN: "9781004014743"
     audiobook: true
     conversionPath: librofm
-    description: It's the character of Thomas Cromwell, isn't it?
-Urbane but devout.
-Brutal.
-  - ISBN: "9781476738024"
-    description: No audiobook on libro.
-I did not like A Man Called Ove.
+    description: Hillary Mantel's trilogy is justly celebrated.
+It's compulsively readable, and the depth of her characterization of of Thomas Cromwell, is nothing short of miraculous.
+An absolutely unforgettable character.
+The narration of Ben Miles (Mantel's choice to play Cromwell in the Royal Shakespeare Company adaptation of the text) is perfect.
+If you have Mark Rylance's portrayal from BBC series version, you may be skeptical.
+But this is great.
   - ISBN: "9780393356250"
-    description: No audiobook on libro.
+    description: This is one for which there is no audiobook on librofm and I am really sorry about that.
 The Emily Wilson text is read by Claire Danes on the evil empire's audiobook tributary.
-Wonderful.
-  - ISBN: "9781591792383"
-    title: "Getting Unstuck"
-    authors:
-    - Pema Chodron
-    description: No audiobook for 'Getting Unstuck' on libro.
-And no google books data for 9781591792383!
-    conversionPath: worldcat
+It is mighty fine.
+The text itself is fresh and lovely but Wilson's introduction is *essential*.
   - ISBN: "9780819567147"
     audioISBN: "9781982648329"
     audiobook: true
     conversionPath: librofm
-    description: SciFi Hat Creek Rim
+    description: |
+      When I began this text I confess to being caught off-guard.
+It was my first Delany.
+I'd read about him before but never took the plunge.
+Some of this was disorienting and shocking, but I stuck with it and fell so hard for it.
+Hat Creek Rim is one of the hottest, hardest parts of the trail.
+This blew my mind and rekindled my interest in speculative fiction.
+A truly wild ride.
   - ISBN: "9781250234957"
     audioISBN: "9781250204806"
     audiobook: true
     conversionPath: librofm
+    description: |
-    description: Ghost Wall is a bit of a cheat, but it's the last book I read.
+      Ghost Wall is a bit of a cheat, but it's the last book I read.
 Dark mornings and evenings in March, this book carried me on 10 mile hikes.
+It's fun.
 ---
+When I decided to thru-hike the Pacific Crest Trail, I knew I was going to have to get over my audiobook aversion.

+It was 2,650 miles from the U.S.-Mexico border to the Canada-U.S. border.
+I hiked every step in an unbroken footpath.
+It was exhilerating and grueling and life-affirming and death-defying.
+And I'm not sure how I wouldn't have done it without a libro.fm subscription.

-<p class="has-dropcap">You have a lot of time to listen. </p>
+You have a lot of time to listen.

+Now when I think of any of these books, I can immediately picture places where I was walking while listening to them.
+I won't forget **Stars** on Hat Creek Rim.
+Or **Change Your Mind** deep in the forests of Oregon. ***Heavy*** after a hailstorm around Crater Lake.
+And I can tell you the mile marker (???) and the date (belden) I finally finished ***Kristin Lavransdatter***.
+Heck I remember the who was leapfrogging me the moment I *realized* I was going to finish ***Kristin Lavransdatter***.

+If you know somebody who tells you they are going to hike a long trail, give them a [libro.fm](http://libro.fm) gift card.

+Note that I didn't include books I didn't finish and ones I didn't like.
+What's the point of that?
+Also, I did listen to a few things the Libby app and a Chicago Public Library card, and a few things on Audible.
+Some of these aren't on librofm.
+Some of the things I listened to on libro.fm are no longer on libro.fm.